 3. Photography Genre

 What type of photography will you be doing?
 Portraits?
 Landscapes?
 Nature?
 Macro?
 Establish what subjects and projects you want to focus on.
 This will determine what lenses, lighting, and other equipment you will need to buy.
-He discovered his genre when we came here to Dubai and started to take portraits and landscapes.beginners guide photography choosing camera
+He discovered his genre when we went to Dubai and started to take portraits and landscapes.beginners guide photography choosing camera

 4. Camera Types